Embedding Models

 Semantic search is a powerful concept that enables much more useful computer systems.
 Instead of users having to figure out the exact keyword to search for, the system returns relevant content for a much broader range of queries.
 Vector search, with its ability to process and understand the geometry of meanings, provides the foundation to develop an advanced semantic search system.
 This synergy not only enhances the accuracy of search results but also makes digital interactions more intuitive and human-like.

 Understanding these concepts is crucial, especially for those venturing into the fields of AI and data science.
-If you’re building AI applications, check out the Timescale Vector Python client library.
-It’s the simplest way to integrate best-in-class similarity search and hybrid search performance into your generative AI application.
+If you’re building AI applications, check out Timescale's open-source PostgreSQL stack for AI applications.
+It includes pgvector along with two open-source extensions developed by the Timescale team: pgai and pgvectorscale.